 - Under a non-contestable process, a Network Operator is directly selected by the Infrastructure Planner to construct and operate the network infrastructure project.

 A contestable process may also be used to select a person who will assist a Network Operator in carrying out a network infrastructure project.

 The AER has published a guideline setting out how we will undertake the Transmission Efficiency Test and make revenue determinations under the contestable process.

-We will develop a separate guideline on how we will undertake the Transmission Efficiency Test and make revenue determinations for Network Operators authorised or directed through a non-contestable process.
-We intend to consult on this guideline later in 2022.
+We have also published a draft guideline on how we will undertake the Transmission Efficiency Test and make revenue determinations for Network Operators authorised or directed through a non-contestable process.
+Consultation on this draft guideline has now closed.
+Further information is available here.

 Approve a risk management framework

 The AER must approve a risk management framework developed by the Consumer Trustee under the EII Act.
 On 8 July 2022, the AER approved the risk management framework published below.

 Provide comments on tender rules for long-term energy service agreements

 The Consumer Trustee must consult with the AER on its proposed tender rules for the competitive tender process for long-term energy service agreements or LTES agreements.
 Over the past several months, the Consumer Trustee shared its tender rules with the AER, and feedback was exchanged between the AER and Consumer Trustee.